Settlers Landing station

-Settlers Landing is a station on the RTA Waterfront Line in Cleveland, Ohio.
-The station is located just south of the intersection of West Superior Avenue and Old River Road.
+Settlers Landing station is a station on the RTA Waterfront Line in Cleveland, Ohio.
+The station is located just south of the intersection of West Superior Avenue and Old River Road inside Settlers Landing Park, after which the station is named.

 It is the first station beyond Tower City station on the Waterfront line, which extended the Green and Blue Lines into The Flats along the east bank of the Cuyahoga River and along the Lake Erie waterfront.
 The station is adjacent to the Settlers Landing historical site which marks the location where Moses Cleaveland and his surveying team disembarked from the Cuyahoga River to survey the city in 1796.